Josuto/monguito/examples/nestjs-mongoose-book-manager/README.md

 export class AppModule {}
 ```

-This class module specifies the Mongoose connection required to instantiate `MongooseBookRepository` at the `imports`
-property of the `Module` decorator.
-It also determines that any component dependent on a provider identified by
-the `BOOK_REPOSITORY` custom token is to get an instance of `MongooseBookRepository`.
-Finally, it determines
-that `BookController` is the sole controller for the book manager application.

 # Custom Repository Validation

-This application comes with a couple of unit tests that you may find useful when validating your own NestJS application.
+This application comes with a couple of unit tests that you may find useful when creating the tests of your own NestJS application.
-The first test suite validates the [basic CRUD operations](../../README.md/#basic-crud-operations) included in `BookController` and is encoded in the [book.controller.test.ts](./test/book.controller.test.ts) file.
-The second test suite validates the [transactional CRUD operations](../../README.md/#transactional-crud-operations) also written in `BookController` and is implemented on [book.transactional-controller.test.ts](./test/book.transactional-controller.test.ts).
+The first test suite validates the [basic CRUD operations](../../README.md/#basic-crud-operations) included in `BookController` and is encoded at [book.controller.test.ts](./test/book.controller.test.ts).
+The second test suite validates the [transactional CRUD operations](../../README.md/#transactional-crud-operations) also written in `BookController` and is implemented in [book.transactional-controller.test.ts](./test/book.transactional-controller.test.ts).

-As mentioned in `monguito`'s main documentation, basic CRUD operations may run on a MongoDB standalone instance.
+As mentioned in `monguito`'s [main documentation](../../README.md), basic CRUD operations may run on a standalone MongoDB instance.
 However, transactional CRUD operations can only run on a MongoDB cluster such as replica set.
-Therefore, the nature of basic and transactional CRUD operations determines the configuration of the aforementioned test suites: [book.controller.test.ts](./test/book.controller.test.ts) works with an in-memory version of standalone MongoDB, whereas [book.transactional-controller.test.ts](./test/book.transactional-controller.test.ts) operates over an in-memory version of MongoDB replica set.
+Therefore, the nature of basic and transactional CRUD operations determines the configuration of the aforementioned test suites: [book.controller.test.ts](./test/book.controller.test.ts) works with an in-memory standalone MongoDB instance, whereas [book.transactional-controller.test.ts](./test/book.transactional-controller.test.ts) operates over an in-memory MongoDB replica set instance.

 Let's now focus on the module configuration and application initialisation for these test files.
 Keep in mind that, in both cases, you first need to create a testing module for your app.

-## Initialisation of MongoDB Standalone-based App
+## Initialisation of Standalone MongoDB-based App

 Here is how you initialise the test application required to run the tests described at [book.controller.test.ts](./test/book.controller.test.ts):